 Pensées de Lafleur - very oaky, difficult to assess.
 89+p?

-Lafleur - surprisingly light in colour, lot of oak, the fine potential is unquestionably there, but not proved at all during my tasting that day.
+Lafleur - surprisingly light in color, lot of oak; the fine potential is unquestionably there, but not proved at all during my tasting that day.
 92+p?

-Grand Village Blanc - pineapple, acacia flower, very good acidity and fruity finish.
+Grand Village Blanc - pineapple, acacia flower, excellent acidity and fruity finish.
 90p.

 VCC

 This property made a knock-out wine in 2015, and Alexandre Thienpont and his son Guillaume can be proud of their achievement.
-It's not a coincidence that Thienponts compare 2015 VCC to 2010 vintage.
-2015 was harvested in 8 days, 17-18.09, 22-23.09 and 28.09-02.10, Blend is 80% Merlot, 19% Cabernet Franc and 1% Cabernet Sauvignon and the degree of alcohol 14.6%.
-Incredibly intense on the nose with blackberries and blueberries, iron-dirt (truffy taste), tight and very concentrated on the palate, with great richness, depth and structure.
+It's not a coincidence that Thienponts compare the 2015 VCC to the 2010 vintage.
+2015 was harvested in 8 days, 17-18.09, 22-23.09, and 28.09-02.10.
+The blend is 80% Merlot, 19% Cabernet Franc and 1% Cabernet Sauvignon and the degree of alcohol is 14.6%.
+Incredibly intense on the nose with blackberries and blueberries, iron-dirt (truffy taste), tight and very concentrated on the palate, with great richness, depth, and structure.
 Perfectly ripe fruit and tannin covered in silk.
 Simply stunningly fabulous wine!
 97-98p.

 Mangot